snowzach/doods/README.md

 It supports very basic pre-shared key authentication if you wish to protect it.
 It also supports TLS encryption but is disabled by default.
 It uses the content-type header to automatically determine if you are connecting in REST mode or GRPC mode.
 It listens on port 8080 by default.

-### GRPC
+### GRPC Endpoints
-The protobuf API definitations are in the `odrpc` directory.
+The protobuf API definitations are in the `odrpc/odrpc.proto` file.
 There are 3 endpoints.

-- GetDetectors - Get the list of configured detectors.
+- GetDetector - Get the list of configured detectors.
-- Detect -  Detect objects in an image - Data should be passed as raw bytes
+- Detect -  Detect objects in an image - Data should be passed as raw bytes in GRPC.
 - DetectStream - Detect objects in a stream of images

 ### REST/JSON